cloud-gov/cg-site/_docs/services/external-domain-service.md

 ### domain-with-cdn instances

 When you update a domain-with-cdn instance, any parameter you leave out of the update params will remain unchanged.
-(Exception: if you switch from using a custom origin to using cloud.gov as the origin, we'll automatically add `HOST` to the forwarded headers, and automatically set `insecure_origin` to false)
+(Exception: if you switch from using a custom origin to using Cloud.gov as the origin, we'll automatically add `HOST` to the forwarded headers, and automatically set `insecure_origin` to false)

-To stop using a custom origin and instead route traffic to an app running on cloud.gov, pass either `null` or empty string (`""`) to the origin parameter:
+To stop using a custom origin and instead route traffic to an app running on Cloud.gov, pass either `null` or empty string (`""`) to the origin parameter:

 ```shell